layerxdao/layerx-mono/packages/website/pages/docs/resources/whitepaper.md

 # Whitepaper

-Read about the Taiko protocol in depth with the [whitepaper](https://taikoxyz.github.io/layerx-mono/taiko-whitepaper.pdf).
+Read about the LayerX protocol in depth with the [whitepaper](https://taikoxyz.github.io/layerx-mono/taiko-whitepaper.pdf).